Bible with Red Pencil

 Related: The Future of the Humanities Project

-Over the course of the 2020-2021 and 2021-2022 academic years, the Future of the Humanities Project is sponsoring a series of webinars on the Christian literary imagination in collaboration with Campion Hall, Oxford, and Blackfriars Hall, Oxford.
-The Christian Literary Imagination series will explore the role and function of the arts and humanities in the development of the individual and society.
+Over the course of the 2020-2021 and 2021-2022 academic years, the Future of the Humanities Project sponsored a series of webinars on the Christian literary imagination in collaboration with Campion Hall, Oxford, and Blackfriars Hall, Oxford.
+The Christian Literary Imagination series explored the role and function of the arts and humanities in the development of the individual and society.

-The series features talks by distinguished scholars from both sides of the Atlantic discussing authors or works from Shakespeare to Elizabeth Barrett Browning.
-Each speaker aims to examine the term "the Christian imagination" through a discussion of a particular writer or an aspect of the term.
-The hour-long virtual events will be followed by a Q & A chaired by Professor Michael Scott.
-All events will take place at 11:00 a.m.
-ET/4:00 p.m.
-UK.
+The series featured talks by distinguished scholars from both sides of the Atlantic discussing authors or works from Shakespeare to Elizabeth Barrett Browning.
+Each speaker aimed to examine the term "the Christian imagination" through a discussion of a particular writer or an aspect of the term.
+The hour-long virtual events were followed by a Q&A chaired by Professor Michael Scott.

 Join our mailing list for the latest updates and events.